sfigg/commercialization-public/manufacture/desktop/add-language-interface-packs-to-windows.md

 For a list of the LIPs and their parent languages, see [Available Language Packs for Windows](available-language-packs-for-windows.md).

 The version of the LIP must match the version of Windows.
-For example, you can't add a Windows 10 LIP to a Windows 8 image, or a Windows 8 LIP to a Windows 10 image.
+For example, you can't add a Windows 10, version 1809 LIP to a Windows 10, version 1803 image.

 For Windows 10, language packs and LIPs are also available to download from Windows Update.
 You can add additional languages by using **Control Panel**.
 This process requires internet access and access to Windows Update.
 IT Professionals and end-users can use Windows Update to add additional languages to their Windows installations.